a5c-ai/a5c/docs/cli/reference.md

 Notes:

-- Provide language IDs in the allowlist (e.g., `--flag mentions.languages=ts,js,md`).
-Do not include a leading dot; values like `.ts` will not match.
+- You can provide canonical language IDs or common extensions, with or without a leading dot.
+All inputs are normalized to IDs.
+Examples: `--flag mentions.languages=ts,js,md`, `--flag mentions.languages=.tsx,.yml`.
-- You don’t need to list JSX/TSX/YML explicitly; detection maps them to `js`/`ts`/`yaml` automatically.
+- You don’t need to list JSX/TSX/YML explicitly when the corresponding ID is present; detection maps them to `js`/`ts`/`yaml` automatically.

 Examples: